Second-Tier VA Loan Entitlement Eligibility Requirements

 Understanding VA Loan Entitlement Following Foreclosure or Bankruptcy

-If a home is foreclosed, or the home is disposed of through a short sale, part of the veteran’s eligibility will be used up.
+If a home is foreclosed or the home is disposed of through a short sale, part of the veteran’s eligibility will be used up.
 This means that the veteran and their lender will need to determine how much eligibility is remaining.

-Suppose a veteran originally qualified for a $190,000 loan and the loan was foreclosed.
-Using the VA calculation that 25% of the loan is guaranteed, $190,000 x 25% = $47,500.
+Suppose a veteran originally qualified for a $190,000 loan, and the loan was foreclosed.
+Using the VA calculation, the VA will guarantee 25 percent of the loan, $190,000 x 25% = $47,500.
 Thus, $47,500 of entitlement you’ve already used up in the first loan.

-Since we previously determined that veterans have a total entitlement of $127,600 that would mean that $127,600 – $47,500 = $80,100.
+Since we previously determined that veterans have a total entitlement of $127,600, that would mean that $127,600 – $47,500 = $80,100.
 The veteran still has $80,100 of additional entitlement available.

 This means that after the veteran has passed the necessary waiting period and reestablished his or her credit, it is possible that they could qualify for a second VA loan up to $320,400.
 (4 x $80,100 = $320,400).

-Paying the Difference If You Are Short
+Paying the Difference If You Are Short on Remaining Entitlement

 For example, let’s look at the following hypothetical scenario.
 A veteran and his family purchased a home with a beginning loan balance of $250,000.
 The home was later sold in a short-sale situation.